 Rhoades came to UH after the past two UH head coaches Art Briles and Kevin Sumlin were hired, so he really had nothing to do with the revitalization of Houston’s traditionally innovative football program that Briles and Sumlin engineered.

 Rhoades’ second coaching change was equally uninspired.
-Why replace an older coach who had at least revived the basketball program somewhat with another older coach who had been out of coaching for several years?
+Why replace an older coach who had revived the basketball program with another older coach who has been out of coaching for several years?

 But despite those missteps, Rhoades was in a perfect position to hire the best coach available to replace Sumlin, who everyone even remotely connected with college football knew was going to be plucked by a program in a BCS conference after leading UH to a 12-1 record.
 Given UH’s recent success, how hard could that be?